Energy that is Safe, Secure and Affordable

 The chart below provides an economic analysis of the cost of Carbon pollution abatement with various technologies.
 Items at left have negative cost, i.e. they are good for our economy.

-Allocation and Management of US Energy Resources and Research, and Development
+Allocation and Management of US Energy Resources for Research and Development

 Our limited dollars for basic energy research, technology development, and commercial deployment must be invested wisely.
 Continuously evolving technological and political developments should cause us to rebalance our investments in emerging technologies.
 The ARRA act and other investments Bill voted for provided a large increase in energy R&D that is prioritized using both science and economics.
 Here are some representative examples where Bill believes increased effort has been warranted:

-- Substation-Scale Energy Storage: One promising example of developments funded by the ARPA-E program that Bill voted for was the development of grid-scale batteries that leapfrog existing battery technology in energy density, cost, efficiency and battery lifetime.
+- Grid-Scale Energy Storage: One promising example of developments funded by both the JCESR program the ARPA-E program that Bill voted for was the development of grid-scale batteries that leapfrog existing battery technology in energy density, cost, efficiency and battery lifetime.
 These will help solve two of the most challenging problems in using renewable power in our energy grid: the intermittency of sources like wind and solar power, and the transient loading from consumer demand.

 - Geothermal Energy Production: The potential for deep-drilled geothermal energy extraction is an exciting prospect that is scientifically valid but requires demonstration of engineering and economic feasibility.
 In principle, this could provide many thousands of years’ of energy supply for the entire U.S.